WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ### Example

-To send a request with the POST request body `'{"clickX":"123","clickY":"456"}'` to the url registered for `buyer` and `seller` when a user click happens:
+To send a request with the POST request body `'{"clickX":"123","clickY":"456"}'` to the URL registered for `buyer` and `seller` when a user click happens:
 ```
 window.fence.reportEvent({
   'eventType': 'click',